dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/create-person.png

-You will see a rectangle on your topicmap.
+You will see a rectangle on your Topicmap.
 It contains the name you entered and it states that this is the person's first name.

 .. image:: _static/person-created.png